gmarcz/react-native-text-detector/README.md

     pod update && pod install
 ```
 4. Use `<your_project>.xcworkspace` to run your app
-5. InXcode include GoogleService-Info.plist in your app
+5. In Xcode include GoogleService-Info.plist in your app
 6. Configure Firebase, edit `ios/<your_project>/AppDelegate.m` import Firebase `@import Firebase;` and configure the library `[FIRApp configure];`
 ```bash
     ...